Service of Mystical Communion with Christ

 The concept of angels as appointed by God to act as guardians to humans and especially to young children is supported by the statement of Jesus that, “their angels do always behold the face of my Father in Heaven” (Matt.
 18:10), and appears to be common to all peoples, though expressed differently.
 According to the testimony of the friends of Socrates, he had a guardian angel, but this being or spirit is called a ‘demon’, which word to us signifies an evil spirit, though the heavenly guardian of Socrates, most definitely, was not evil.
 [A ‘daimon’ in Greek signifies a mediating guardian spirit].

 In the tradition of the Christian Church it has been held that a guardian angel is appointed to every child at baptism, but the dogma that a child who is not baptised does not have a guardian angel and when they pass from the embodied life form, even in infancy, is outcast from the blessedness of Heaven, has no foundation in the teaching of Jesus.
 It is true, however, that every group which is an outlet of heavenly authority, great or small, does, by its prayers and blessings, put into effect the help of angels– human and non-human – and that ceremonies of naming or of baptising do make effective special guardianship of the baptised person.
 That God the Father is particularly solicitous of all young life is the testimony of the Israel scriptures and of Jesus.
 In addition to the witness of those who have seen angelic messengers of the non-human orders of being, it is the testimony of countless thousands that persons of good will and spiritual intent – Christian and non-Christian – advance in the etheric realms and take an active part in helping forward God’s purpose in mankind, and this is part of the testimony of Jesus and His Apostles.
-Therefore we ask help of fellowship, instruction, and guidance on our path through life on Earth.
+Therefore we ask help of fellowship, instruction, and guidance on our path through our earthly embodiment.

 We need to ask for, and be willing to accept, such instructive and guiding Help, for spiritually we are very young, and only by such Help can we progress toward the goal purposed for us by God and manifested in Jesus, our Lord, who was aware of God and spoke with Him; who remembered his own pre-earthly existence; who knew why he was born and what was the supreme mission of his life; who determined the time and manner of his own departure; who in this life and afterwards demonstrated the God-Purpose in mankind … until we are restored, raised up, reunited, with Jesus, to the stature of the One, Perfect Son of God.